There’s more than one great option for these revered cooktops.

 Cooking on a gas stove is a preference for many home cooks.
-Not only does a gas stove tend to distribute heat more rapidly and evenly than an electric cooktop, but gas also allows for more precise temperature control as well.
+Not only does a gas stove tend to distribute heat more rapidly and evenly than an electric cooktop, but gas also allows for more precise temperature control.
 And while it's true that you can technically use just about any cookware on a gas stove that you would on an electric cooktop, the reality is that not all cookware is designed to stand up to the direct flame of a gas stove.

 If you’re looking to equip your kitchen with the best cookware for use on gas stoves, we're going into detail on the best cookware materials for gas stoves, as well as the importance of choosing the right cookware for your kitchen.